7piyush/Anime_recommender/README.md

 # Anime_recommender
+My Anime List (MAL) is a site for anime and manga lovers run by volunteers online , people can discuss about their favourite manga and anime and get latest content related to it on this site.

-This Dataset can be found at https://www.kaggle.com/datasets/CooperUnion/anime-recommendations-database
+This Dataset can be found at [here](https://www.kaggle.com/datasets/CooperUnion/anime-recommendations-database)
 ## Pre-requisites
 This project was developed using Python( Jupyter notebook) using following libraries
 - Pandas